Love chili but trying to eat less meat? 'Morning Edition' tests a plant-based version

 "I feel cleaner inside, if that makes any sense," he says.
 "It might be in my head, Jack.
 It might not be.
 It might be something real.
 But I feel like I am cleaner inside than I ever have been in my whole life."

-But residents of Texans be warned!
+But residents of Texas be warned!
 This recipe challenges some of the Lone Star State's most cherished beliefs.

 Weeknight Meaty Chili gets a lot of its taste from the same ingredients that go into traditional chili; onions, garlic, cumin, tomatoes, chili powder.
 Plant-based meats from companies like Impossible Foods and Beyond Meat have developed a faux ground beef that not only tastes like the real thing but it feels right too.
 Bishop says the companies put a lot of research into giving the veggie meats just the right texture and chew.